xm1701/bcPRS/README.md

 And we will need the following columns: SNP, A1, A2, BETA

-awk 'NR>1{{print $2, $4, $5, $8}}' < trait1_sumstat.txt > trait1_sumstat_prs.txt
+> awk 'NR>1{{print $2, $4, $5, $8}}' < trait1_sumstat.txt > trait1_sumstat_prs.txt

 ### 2) Sample size of the above GWAS.
-Such information is typically available along with the GWAS summary statistics dataset or can be found in the reference paper.
+Such information is typically available along with the GWAS summary statistics dataset or can be found in its reference paper.
 In the above example, the column "N" provides this information (n~50k).

 ### 3) Individual-level genetic data of trait 2.
 This is the in-house individual-level GWAS dataset that you have access to.
-We assume your data is in plink binary format (.bim/fam/bed).
+We assume your data is in plink binary format (.bim/.fam/.bed) (https://www.cog-genomics.org/plink/1.9/input#bed).

 ### 4) SNP heritability estimator of the two traits.
 For example, if you have access to the individual-level GWAS data, the heritability can be estimated using the GREML method https://cnsgenomics.com/software/gcta/#Overview.

 If individual-level GWAS data are not available, you can also estimate the heritability using, for example, LDSC https://github.com/bulik/ldsc, with summary-level GWAS data.

-In addition, the GREML estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.
+In addition, the heritability estimator of many complex traits have been made publicly available, such as from https://nealelab.github.io/UKBB_ldsc/ and https://atlas.ctglab.nl/.

 ### 5) Number of independent genetic variants.

 This can be obtained by performing LD-based prunning or clumping via plink (https://www.cog-genomics.org/plink2/) on your individual-level genetic data.

-Demo code of LD-based prunning with your genetic data in plink binary format (window size 50, step 5, R2 threshold 0.1):
+Demo code of LD-based prunning with your genetic data in plink binary format (e.g., window size 50, step 5, R2 threshold 0.1):

-~/plink --bfile your_plink_data --indep-pairwise 50 5 0.1 --out list_pruned
+> ~/plink --bfile your_plink_data --indep-pairwise 50 5 0.1 --out list_pruned

-~/plink --bfile your_plink_data  --extract list_pruned.prune.in --make-bed  --out your_plink_data_pruned
+> ~/plink --bfile your_plink_data  --extract list_pruned.prune.in --make-bed  --out your_plink_data_pruned

+Note: We recommand the clumping/pruning R2 to be 0.05 or 0.1 when estimating the number of independent genetic variants.

 ## Step 1: construct the cross-trait polygenic risk scores.